The Best European Country to Start a Business According to Your Profile

 - The requirements for an entrepreneur visa can be strict, especially regarding experience, and a solid, good business plan is a must.

-How to Open a Business in Belgium
+How to Open a Business in Belgium as a Foreigner

 Belgium is one of the European countries with the highest proportion of foreigners in the total population.
 This is mainly due to the easy access to citizenship.
 For entrepreneurs, it is no different.
-After obtaining an entrepreneur visa and residing in Belgium for five years, you are eligible to become a citizen.
+After obtaining an entrepreneur visa and residing in Belgium for five years, business owners are eligible to become a citizen.

 Program Name: Belgium Investor Visa Program

 Ranking at the Ease of Doing Business Index: 46th

 Minimum Investment: The candidate should have the capacity to invest from €350,000 to €500,000 in the first five years of the business.

 Other specifications for starting a business in Belgium as a foreigner:

 - The candidate must join a social security fund